siyul-park/uniflow/docs/user_extension.md

 To introduce new functionality, define a node specification and register a codec to convert this specification into a node.

-The node specification implements the `spec.Spec` interface and can be defined using `spec.Meta`:
+Define the node specification using `spec.Meta`:

 ```go
 type TextNodeSpec struct {